-- Copies of all research proposals reviewed, scientific evaluations, if any, that accompany the proposals, approved sample consent forms, progress reports submitted by investigators, and reports of injuries to subjects. - Minutes of IRB meetings (which shall be in sufficient detail to show attendance at the meetings; actions taken by the IRB; the vote on these actions including the number of members voting for, against, and abstaining; the basis for requiring changes in or disapproving research; and a written summary of the discussion of controverted issues and their resolution). - Records of continuing review activities, including the rationale for conducting continuing review of research that otherwise would not require continuing review. - Copies of all correspondence between the IRB and the investigators. - A list of current IRB members identified by name; earned degrees; representative capacity; indications of experience such as board certifications or licenses sufficient to describe each member's chief anticipated contributions to IRB deliberations; and any employment or other relationship between each member and the institution, for example, full-time employee, part-time employee, member of governing panel or board, stockholder, paid or unpaid consultant. - Written procedures for the IRB (see above).
+- Copies of all research proposals reviewed, scientific evaluations, if any, that accompany the proposals, approved sample consent forms, progress reports submitted by investigators, and reports of injuries to subjects. - Minutes of IRB meetings (which shall be in sufficient detail to show attendance at the meetings; quorum status; actions taken by the IRB; the vote on these actions including the number of members voting for, against, and abstaining; the basis for requiring changes in or disapproving research; and a written summary of the discussion of controverted issues and their resolution).
+Draft minutes will be reviewed by the IRB and voted on by a quorum of the membership for ratification.

-- Statements of significant new findings provided to subjects (46.116(c)(5). - The rationale for an expedited reviewer's determination that research appearing on the expedited review list is more than minimal risk. - Documentation specifying the responsibilities that an institution and an organization operating an IRB each will undertake to ensure compliance with the federal requirements.
+- Records of continuing review activities, including the rationale for conducting continuing review of research that otherwise would not require continuing review. - Copies of all correspondence between the IRB and the investigators. - A list of current IRB members identified by name; earned degrees; representative capacity; indications of experience such as board certifications or licenses sufficient to describe each member's chief anticipated contributions to IRB deliberations; and any employment or other relationship between each member and the institution, for example, full-time employee, part-time employee, member of governing panel or board, stockholder, paid or unpaid consultant. - Written procedures for the IRB (see above). - Statements of significant new findings provided to subjects (46.116(c)(5). - The rationale for an expedited reviewer's determination that research appearing on the expedited review list is more than minimal risk. - Documentation specifying the responsibilities that an institution and an organization operating an IRB each will undertake to ensure compliance with the federal requirements.